 We stayed at the University Arms, just like I did last time (Alex stayed at the halls at St Catherine’s).
 It’s a nice enough hotel (the slight scent of mothballs notwithstanding) with a good location in the centre.

 My group also tried a few restaurants, De Lucca Cuccina and Brasserie Gerard.
 Good food all round, and both venues managed to fit all 34 of us in, without our crowd disturbing other diners too much (I hope).

-Cambridge is wonderful, one of my favourite cities in England.
-I could totally live there for a while.
+I love visiting Cambridge.
+It’s one of my favourite cities in England.
+I think I could live there for a while.
 History just creeps up on you at every corner.
 It’s very easy to imagine students and dons in black capes walking here 800 years ago.
 Imagine that – 800 years!
 (Or 799, to be exact).
 Time travel indeed!

-A lot harder, actually, than picturing the fantastic King’s College Chapel full of 15th century students – or for that matter full of Hogwarts students sitting in the pews or flying about on a Nimbus 2000.
-Although to be fair to that “other university”, that was actually filmed at Christ Church dining hall in Oxford.
+A lot more difficult, actually, than picturing the fantastic King’s College Chapel full of 15th century students – or for that matter full of Hogwarts students sitting in the pews or flying about on a Nimbus 2000.
+Although to be fair to that “other university”, that was actually filmed in the dining hall at Christ Church in Oxford.